After completion of Development Studies C the students are expected to:

 Content of the course

-The students are examined by means of (active participation in) seminars, written assignments, and a final written exam.
+The students are examined by means of (active participation in) the seminars, written seminar assignments, and a final written exam.

 After completion of the course the students are expected to: